marcglasberg/network_to_file_image/README.md

     Image(image: NetworkToFileImage(url: "http://example.com/someFile.png", file: myFile))

-If you make debug=true it prints to the console whether the image was read from the file or fetched from the network:
+If you make `debug: true` it prints to the console whether the image was read from the file or fetched from the network:

     Image(image: NetworkToFileImage(url: "http://example.com/someFile.png", file: myFile, debug: true))